chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 * Open up a new shell to avoid inheriting the previous environment settings.

-* The Quickstart configuration described above sets ``CHPL_LLVM=none`` for simplicity and to save time.
-This causes the Chapel compiler to use its C back-end, which is not the preferred option; as of Chapel 1.25, LLVM is the default back-end, which needs to be available for full functionality.
+* The Quickstart configuration attempts to detect if you have a compatable system installation of LLVM and clang.
+If you do not, it will ``CHPL_LLVM=none`` for simplicity and to save time.
+This causes the Chapel compiler to use its C back-end, which is not the preferred option; LLVM is the default back-end, which needs to be available for full functionality.
 There are a few options for using LLVM:

-  - ensure that you have a compatible version of LLVM installed on your system and set ``CHPL_LLVM=system`` (or leave it unset and Chapel should find it if it's in your path.)
-Currently compatible versions are LLVM-11, LLVM-12, LLVM-13, and LLVM-14.
+  - Ensure that you have a compatible version of LLVM installed on your system and set ``CHPL_LLVM=system``.
+Once you have it working, you can leave ``CHPL_LLVM`` unset and Chapel should detect it if it is in your path.
+See :ref:`readme-prereqs` for details on the currently supported LLVM versions.

-  - set ``CHPL_LLVM=bundled`` to have Chapel build and use the bundled version of LLVM (note that building the bundled version of LLVM can take a long time and requires CMake version 3.13.4 or higher)
+  - Or, set ``CHPL_LLVM=bundled`` to have Chapel build and use the bundled version of LLVM.
+Note that building the bundled version of LLVM can take a long time and requires CMake version 3.13.4 or higher.

   - set ``CHPL_LLVM=none`` to continue using the C back-end rather than LLVM